 Wintershall Dea signed the German Diversity Charter in 2019.
 The initiative aims to promote the recognition, appreciation and integration of diversity in working life.
 The aim of this industry initiative is to carry out globally standardised human rights analyses of contractors and suppliers, and to share the results with each other.

 We acknowledge that the presence of our business has a direct and indirect impact on local communities.
 It brings us into contact with various interest groups.
 Knowing their needs and expectations is essential to our success, since they can influence decisions or project developments, the regulatory framework and our reputation through their actions.
 We provide comprehensive information on a regular basis on our activities, and are in contact with our stakeholders along the value chain.

 Our mission is to understand the concerns and positions of the individual interest groups and build trust.
 The dialogue helps us to identify developments at an early stage and incorporate them into our strategic processes.
 We are deeply committed to avoiding harm, be it to people, the environment, or our facilities.

 Through our activities, we help to reinforce sustainable development in the regions in which we operate.
+We support local communities through dedicated activities.
+Our mission is to be a responsible and reliable neighbour for environmental, educational, cultural and social projects.
 We provide economic and social added value by creating local jobs and, in dialogue with the local population, government and economy, support the implementation of the Sustainable Development Goals (SDGs).